Adarsh866/Perfumi/README.md

-A basic website for perfumes made only with HTML and styled with CSS LINK for the website --> https://perfumyscents.netlify.app/
+A basic website for perfumes made only using HTML and CSS.
+LINK for the website --> https://perfumyscents.netlify.app/